 It’s important to know that some glasses may take up to five minutes to darken, so ask your eye doctor which type they recommend.
 There are also brands of lenses that can darken in cars, allowing you to protect your eyes during your daily commute.

-Make sure to talk to your eye doctor when trying to decide if making the switch to photochromic lenses is right for you.
-They can provide you with recommendations based on your needs and preferences, which can prevent you from experiencing some of the cons of photochromic lenses.
+Talk to your eye doctor when deciding if switching to photochromic lenses is right for you.
+They can provide recommendations based on your needs and preferences, preventing you from experiencing some of the cons of photochromic lenses.

-If you've made the decision to try this special type of sunglasses, you'll want to keep a few things in mind to get the most out of them:
+If you've decided to try this particular type of sunglasses, you'll want to keep a few things in mind to get the most out of them:

 Avoid switching between your old prescription glasses and your new ones